OliverJAsh/simple-offline-blog/README.md

 * Server serves a shell.
 That is, a wrapper for the content.
 * Shell contains logic for fetching and rendering content

+There is also a branch with shared rendering.
+See https://github.com/OliverJAsh/simple-offline-blog/pull/1.

 ## Fetch and cache rules
 * Serve from cache or else network.
 When serving from cache, fetch the newest content from the network to update the content on screen and then revalidate